Shamontiel's Bookshelf & Author Interviews

 Shelf, Angela "The Ethnic Vegetarian"

-Snyder C.N., Kimberly "The Beauty Detox Foods"
+Snyder C.N., Kimberly "The Beauty Detox Foods" (Kindle)

 Straten, Michael van "The Omega 3 Cookbook"